greg-raven/Uncommon-Sense/_drafts/staging.md

 The most dangerous man to any government is the man who is able to think things out. without regard to the prevailing superstitions and taboos.
 Almost inevitably he comes to the conclusion that the government he lives under is dishonest, insane, intolerable.
 H. L. Mencken

-It is collectivism that is the unrealistic expression of utopian belief systems.
-In its worst form --- the state --- collectivism is the institutionalized exertion of violence to compel living beings to behave contrary to their natural self-interest inclinations.
-So strong are the motivations for individual preferences that the state must resort to attacks upon the very nature of life to satisfy the ambitions of those who see others as nothing more than resources to be exploited for such ends.
-Butler D. Shaffer

-If the political-correctness fascists get their way, we can safely assume it will be correct-thinking, "political cleansing" squads deciding what we can or cannot say on the Intenet.
-These people fear public debate and demand homogenization of "acceptable" attitudes compatible with their emotional, utopian idealism.
-Charles W. Moore

-A bore is a person who deprives you of solitude without providing you with company.
-John D. MacDonald

-Make no mistake about it --- and tell it to your Republican friends: Capitalism and altruism cannot coexist in the same man or in the same society.
-Tell it to anyone who attempts to justify capitalism on the ground of the "public good" or the "general welfare" or "service to society" or the benefit it brings to the poor.
-All these things are true, but they are the by-products, the secondary consequences of capitalism --- not its goal, purpose or moral justification.
-The moral justification of capitalism is man's right to exist for his own sake, neither sacrificing himself to others nor sacrificing others to himself; it is the recognition that man --- every man --- is an end in himself, not a means to the ends of others, not a sacrificial animal serving anyone's need.
-Ayn Rand

-Uniformity, therefore, is an essential built-in element of utopian existence, and it is no less important that this uniformity remain permanent.
-Thomas Molnar

-From the fact that people are very different it follows that, if we treat them equally, the result must be inequality in their actual position, and that the only way to place them in an equal position would be to treat them differently.
-Equality before the law and material equality are therefore not only different but are in conflict with each other; and we can achieve either one or the other, but not both at the same time.
-Friedrich August von Hayek